Skip to main content

 Semester 2 - 15 credit hours Course Course Title

-Winter POSC Elective* Suggestion POSC 2800U Introduction to Business, Economy and Society
+Winter POSC Elective* Suggestions: POSC 2800U Introduction to Business, Economy and Society or POSC 3600U Politics of Education in Canada

 Winter FSSH Elective*

-*POSC electives are courses with the POSC course code or one of the courses below:
+*POSC electives are non-mandatory POSC course codes (at the 3000 or 4000-level) or one of the courses below:

 Winter